Information for New Students | Episcopal High School

 Summer Communications

-• If you do not receive the Maroon Message from EHS by Friday, June 20, email communications@episcopalhighschool.org.
+• If you do not receive the first Maroon Message from EHS by Monday, June 22, please check your Spam/Junk folders and notify communications@episcopalhighschool.org if the email was never received.

 School Year Communications